 “Well I just got there!”
-I say with a passive giggle before I feel the presence of an orange cat on my feet. grandMother looks at me like I have seventeen heads, so I say, “Let me just keep reading, it’ll make sense.”
+I say with a passive giggle.
+I then feel the presence of an orange cat on my feet. grandMother looks at me like I have seventeen heads, so I say, “Let me just keep reading, it’ll make sense.”

 “Oh-kaaaaaay,” more sung than said.

 I’ve just entered Tennessee.
-With about sixty or so trillion miles left on I-80 South, my cell phone unexpectedly died.
-Apparently, while being used as a GPS and as an outlet for the voices in my head, my phone was using more power than Bessy’s charger was capable of supplying.
+With about sixty or so trillion miles left on I-80 South, my smartphone died.
+Apparently being used as a GPS and as an outlet for the voices in my head requires more power than Bessy’s charger was capable of supplying.
 That such could even happen would have been good to know before I left but hey, we live and we learn, right?

-Anyway, I’m currently pulled over on the side of the road typing the Fisher’s address into my car’s GPS so I can get a move on.
-My next challenge is going to be finding a ripe opportunity to pull back onto the highway that won’t result in Bessy & I getting utterly decimated into a trillion pieces by the flow of traffic.
+Anyway, I’m currently pulled over on the shoulder typing the Fisher’s address into my car’s GPS so I can get a move on.
+My next challenge is going to be finding a ripe opportunity to pull back onto the highway that won’t result in Bessy and I getting utterly decimated into a trillion pieces by the flow of traffic.

-It’s funny, as soon as I spoke that into my phone, a large trough opened up between the crests of two vehicular waves and now I’m back on the pavement.
-I only have a couple more hours of driving ahead of me, the sun is setting and thick dark & gloomy clouds are brewing over the horizon.
-If this was a video game and the developers of said video game knew what they were doing, I would have just hit a checkpoint.
+It’s funny, as soon as I spoke that into my phone, a large trough opened up between the crests of two vehicular waves and now I’m back between the lines.
+I only have two more hours ahead of me, the sun is setting, and dark gloomy clouds are brewing over the horizon.
+If my life was a video game and the developers knew what they were doing, I would have just hit a checkpoint.

-Like a fool, I didn’t get up out the car when I was pulled over earlier and a dull, throbbing painulet is beginning to erupt inside of my neck, my lower back, my hips and my legs.
+Like a fool I forgot toget up out the car when I was pulled over earlier and dull, throbbing pain is beginning to erupt inside my neck, my lower back, my hips and my legs.
 Driving in a car for more than twelve hours in a day is just… this is just asinine.
 Truly absurd.
-To be locked in this sitting position, the constant rumbling of the road, the blaringly necessary music, the stiff angle I have to keep my neck perched at, the uncomfortable and constant switching between heated air and cool air conditioning because my car’s temperature control gauge goes from one extreme to another instead of drifting in the middle… this is too much.
-I know in my head that today wasn’t wasted, but it feels like it was.
-I’m a failure.
+To be locked in this sitting position with the constant rumbling of the road and the blaringly necessary music and the stiff angle I need to keep my neck perched at and the constant switching between hot and cool air because my car’s temperature control goes from one extreme to another instead of drifting in the middle… this is too much.
+I know in my head that today wasn’t wasted, but now I feel like it was.

 That’s the worst feeling, isn’t it?
-When you’re watching the sun set with the overwhelming feeling that your day could have gone quite differently.
-That it could have gone better.
-Maybe that’s just a me thing though, I always find something to complain about.
+When you’re watching the sun set and you’re swamped with the overwhelming feeling that your day could have gone differently… could’ve gone better.
+Or maybe that’s just a me thing.
+I always find something to complain about.